kiyami/soad/README.md

-# stad (statistics of asymmetric distributions)
+# STAD (Statistics of Asymmetric Distributions)

-"astrostat.uncertainty" module is for handling measurement values with asymmetric uncertainties.
+"stad.uncertainty" module is for handling measurement values with asymmetric uncertainties.

 Measurement values are sampling with a pre-defined Probability Density Function (PDF).